Las Vegas Community Outreach

 FBI Las Vegas Citizens Academy Alumni Association (FBI LV CAAA)

-The FBI Las Vegas Citizens Academy Alumni Association (FBI LV CAAA) was established in the fall of 2009 as a non-profit organization made up of Citizens Academy graduates who support the goals and mission of the FBI and its Citizens Academy and community outreach programs.
-The FBI LV CAAA works to support the local FBI field office, nominate future Citizens Academy members, participate in outreach programs in the community, and become better informed on issues of federal law enforcement.
-Alumni members, while not in any way official spokespeople for the FBI, may be called upon to share their understanding of the role of federal law enforcement and assist with community outreach and crime prevention programs.
+The FBI Las Vegas Citizens Academy Alumni Association (FBI LV CAAA), although not a part of the FBI, was established in the fall of 2009 as a non-profit organization made up of Citizens Academy graduates who support the goals and mission of the FBI, the FBI Citizens Academy, FBI Community Outreach Program, crime prevention programs, and other outreach.
+Alumni members, while not in any way official spokespeople for the FBI, may be called upon to share their understanding of the role of federal law enforcement.

 FBI LV CAAA Visit to FBI Headquarters and FBI Training Academy

-In December, the Las Vegas Division held its third FBI LV CAAA pilgrimage to FBI Headquarters in Washington, D.C. and the FBI Training Academy at Quantico, Virginia.
+In December 2014, the Las Vegas Division held its fourth FBI LV CAAA pilgrimage to FBI Headquarters in Washington, D.C. and the FBI Training Academy at Quantico, Virginia.
 The group also visited the U.S. Capitol, the White House, and the National Center for Missing & Exploited Children.
 This trip is only available to those who have successfully completed the FBI Las Vegas Citizens Academy and are FBI LV CAAA members in good standing.

-The FBI Las Vegas Field Office and FBI LV CAAA partnered with Andre Agassi College Preparatory Academy for the 2013-2014 school year’s FBI Adopt-A-School program.
+The FBI Las Vegas Field Office and FBI LV CAAA partnered with Andre Agassi College Preparatory Academy for the 2014-2015 school year’s FBI Adopt-A-School program.
 Agassi Academy is a charter school in the Clark County School District and is located one block east of the FBI Las Vegas Field Office.
-The FBI Junior Special Agent program was offered to the fifth grade classes of the elementary school.
+The FBI Junior Special Agent program was offered to the 25 seventh graders.
 Classes were held weekly and covered topics such as civil rights, gangs and drugs, victims’ rights, Internet safety and cyber crimes, careers in the FBI, evidence gathering, and photography.

 Director’s Community Leadership Award (DCLA)